The Complete Guide to MacBook Parental Controls

 Layer 1: Guard the location of the MacBook.

 Remember, where kids use technology often dictates how they use their technology.
 We have strong opinions about controlling where kids use their tech.
-For example, let’s keep all internet-ready devices out of bedrooms, where kids take more risks, and sleep is constantly interrupted.
+For example, let’s keep all internet-ready devices out of bedrooms at night, where kids take more risks, and sleep is constantly interrupted.

 Related post: The 5 Worst Places for a Kid to be Online